coul-lambda affects the pressure computation of a ligand with zero partial charge

 If you compare the pressure in coul-lambdas_1.edr and coul-lambdas_0.edr, you will notice that the pressure are different whereas they should be the same.

-#4 Updated by Berk Hess about 1 year ago
+#4 Updated by Berk Hess over 1 year ago

 - Status changed from Accepted to Fix uploaded